 Using a monitor mount like this ViewSonic ergonomic monitor stand will allow for a wide range of height and angle settings to help you more easily find the best positioning for your computer screen.

-In the professional world, it has become increasingly common as of late to maintain use of at least two monitors.
+In the professional world, it has become increasingly common as of late to use at least two monitors.
 Dual-monitoring, it allows for a user experience akin to using a single ultra-wide monitor.
 As this trend has caught on, studies have shown that such set-ups have resulted in increased performance for the user.

 Ergonomically, dual-monitor set-ups should be treated the same as their single-monitor compatriots — proper positioning view distance, and angle are all still of equal importance.
 Broadly speaking the greatest determining factor in proper dual-screen ergonomics has to do with the ratio of use between the two monitors.
 Those that use both screens equally should treat them like they would a single monitor, with both placed straight-ahead and arm’s length away.